mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 * To preserve schemes that are also distributed outside of the CCPP.
-For example, the Thompson microphysics scheme is distributed both with the Weather Research and Forecasting (WRF) model and with the CCPP.
+For example, the Thompson microphysics scheme is distributed both with the Weather Research and Forecasting (WRF) model and with CCPP.
 Having a driver with CCPP directives allows the Thompson scheme to remain intact so that it can be synchronized between the WRF model and the CCPP distributions.
-See more in ``mp_thompson.F90`` in the ``ccpp-physics/physics`` directory.
+You can view this driver module in ``ccpp-physics/physics/mp_thompson.F90``.

-* To perform unit conversions or array transformations, such as flipping the vertical direction and rearranging the index order, for example, ``cu_gf_driver.F90`` or ``gfdl_cloud_microphys.F90`` in the ``ccpp-physics/physics`` directory.
+* To perform array transformations, such as flipping the vertical direction or rearranging the index order: for example, in the subroutine ``gfdl_cloud_microphys_run`` in ``ccpp-physics/physics/gfdl_cloud_microphys.F90``.

 Schemes in the CCPP are classified into two categories: :term:`primary schemes <primary scheme>` and :term:`interstitial schemes <interstitial scheme>`.
 A *primary* scheme is one that updates the state variables and tracers or that